shermp/Kobo-UNCaGED/README.md

 Kobo-UNCaGED is designed to be launched from within the Kobo software (nickel) using launchers such as fmon or kfmon.
 Launching using other systems such as KSM is not supported, as they have not been tested, or likely to work with the current launch scripts.

 ### Installation
 1. Install an application launcher.
 I recommend [kfmon](https://github.com/NiLuJe/kfmon), as that is what I have tested with, and have provided a configuration file for.
 Follow the installation instructions for the launcher you will use.
+As of Kobo-UNCaGED v0.3, kfmon 1.3.0 or newer is highly reccommended, especially when using an external SD card.
 2. Download the latest release zip archive from https://github.com/shermp/Kobo-UNCaGED/releases
 3. Unzip the contents of the archive directly onto the root directory of your kobo partion (when connected with USB).
 All files should be copied to their appropriate location.
 4. (optional) navigate to `.adds/kobo-uncaged/config`, and copy `ku.toml.default` to `ku.toml`, and make desired configuration changes.
 If you don't perform this step, the startup script will do so automatically on first run.
 5. Disconnect/eject your Kobo, and restart it.

 ### Upgrading
-Download the new release zip archive, and extract.
+Download the new upgrade zip archive, and extract.
 There should be no need to restart your Kobo.
+You may also use the full archive for upgrading as well.

 ### Firmware upgrade notes
 If your Kobo firmware is updated, you will most likely need to reinstall your launcher of choice.
 Kobo-UNCaGED should not need to be reinstalled however.